THE PRAIRIE GARDEN HISTORY & COMMITTEE

 Co-Chairs: Colleen Zacharias

-Colleen Zacharias is a Master Gardener and Certified Prairie Horticulturalist.
 Past President of the Friends of Gardens Manitoba.
 Serving as Chair of Gardening Saturday, Co-chair of the Manitoba Master Gardener Association and has a weekly gardening column in the Winnipeg Free Press.
-Ed Czarnecki, (BSA, MSc) retired as a cereal breeder from Agriculture and Agri-Food Canada.
+Colleen resigned in the fall of 2014, Ed Czarnecki, (BSA, MSc) retired as a cereal breeder from Agriculture and Agri-Food Canada.
 Some of his interests include perennial hybridizing, gardening, travelling, photography and study of native flora.

 Linda Pearn: Secretary, and Chair of The Prairie Garden Awards Board.
 Linda Pearn is retired from Plant Science Dept,